africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Self-control is not a learned skill.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/self-control-is-not-a-learned-skill/","title":"Self-control is not a learned skill","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/self-control-is-not-a-learned-skill/","title":"Self-control is not a learned skill"}
 ---